JanSharp/VPMPublish/notes.md

   - ensure that `gh` has an authorized token... maybe?
   - ensure that the the `main` (or `master`) branch is checked out
   - ensure that the working tree is clean
+  - ensure that the remote is currently reachable
+    - use `git fetch --dry-run`
   - validate project structure
     - `package.json` exists, is valid json and name matches folder name
     - `CHANGELOG.md` exists